What can you do when your landlord lies when giving a referral

 Have Proof in Writing

-If your lying landlord is making false statements to make you stay, that is liable and slander.
+If your lying landlord is making false statements to make you stay, that is libel and slander.
 Get your proof lined up in writing and go to the local police department and find out how to file charges.
 Then I would go back to every place I filled out an application and tell them what your landlord said and why.

 Use References from Previous Landlords